2 Maccabees: Authorship and composition date

 The author of 2 Maccabees is not identified, but he claims to be abridging a 5-volume work by Jason of Cyrene.
 This longer work is not preserved, and it is uncertain how much of the present text of 2 Maccabees is copied from Jason's work.
 The author wrote in Greek, as there is no particular evidence of an earlier Hebrew version.
 A few sections of the book, such as the Preface, Epilogue, and some reflections on morality are generally assumed to come from the author, not from Jason.
 Scholars disagree on both when Jason's work was written and when 2 Maccabees was written.
 Many scholars argue that Jason's work was likely published by a contemporary of the Maccabean Revolt, around 160–140 BCE, although all that is known for sure is that it was before 2 Maccabees.
 Scholars suggest 2 Maccabees was composed at some point from 150–100 BC.
 It is generally considered that the work must have been written no later than the 70s BC, given that the author seems unaware that Pompey would defeat the Hasmonean kingdom and make Judea a Roman protectorate in 63 BC.
 The work was possibly modified some after creation, but reached its final form in the Septuagint, the Greek Jewish scriptures.
 The Septuagint version also gave the work its title of "2 Maccabees" to distinguish it from the other books of the Maccabees in it; the original title of the work, if any, is unknown.

 The author appears to be an Egyptian Jew, possibly writing from the capital in Alexandria, addressing other diaspora Jews.
 The Greek style of the writer is educated and erudite, and he is familiar with the forms of rhetoric and argument of the era.
-The beginning of the book includes two letters sent by Jews in Jerusalem to Jews of the diaspora in Hellenistic Egypt encouraging celebration of the feast day set up to honor the purification of the temple (Hanukkah).
+The beginning of the book includes two letters sent by Jews in Jerusalem to Jews of the diaspora in Hellenistic Egypt encouraging the celebration of the feast day set up to honor the purification of the temple (Hanukkah).
 If the author of the book inserted these letters, the book would have to have been written after 188 SE (~124 BC), the date of the second letter.
 Some commentators hold that these letters were a later addition, while others consider them the basis for the work.